ColinJhEdwards/algo-data-notes/README.md

 - This algorithm does not implement a new data structure but we will be taking advantage of graphs and prioriety queues.
 - What is it?
   - Finds the shortest path between two vertices on a graph.
 "What is the fastest way to get from point A to point B?"
-  - Created by Edsger Dijkstra, a Dutch programmer, physicis, essayist, overall smart guy.
+  - Created by Edsger Dijkstra, a Dutch programmer, physicist, essayist, overall smart guy.
 Helped to advance the field of computer science to an academic discipline.
+  -